Tyrrrz/Tyrrrz.me/src/data/blog-posts/parsing-with-fparsec/Post.md

 }
 ```

-Writing the same thing using binds may not be very pleasant.
+Writing the same thing using binds may not be as pleasant.

 ## Summary